More results...

 Classter provides multiple field types for structured data entry:

-• MultiLookup: A drop-down allowing multiple selections.
+• MultiLookup: A multiple-select drop-down field allowing multiple selections.

 • Free Text: An open text field for manual input.